Before Your First Class

-It is important to make deliberate plans in order to prepare for teaching in a HyFlex environment.
-New technologies and techniques may be involved, activities will need to be adapted, and interactions will need to be carefully considered before entering the classroom.
+It is important to make deliberate plans in order to prepare for teaching in a classroom with Hyflex technology.
+New tools and techniques may be involved, activities will need to be adapted, and interactions will need to be carefully considered before entering the classroom.
+In addition, print and review the HyFlex Class Checklist.

-Plan: As you begin planning activities and classes for the semester, be sure that they are HyFlex compatible.
-In other words, they should be planned to accommodate remote and in-person learners.
+- Plan: As you begin planning activities and classes for the semester, be sure that your choices are compatible with teaching in classrooms using Hyflex technology.
+In other words, your activities should be planned to accommodate remote and in-person learners.

-Prepare: Arrive early to your classroom to make sure that you have adequate time to log in, prepare your materials, and test the equipment before class begins.
-Consider holding a test-run in the days before classes begin to ensure that you feel comfortable with the technology and equipment in the classroom.
+- Prepare: Arrive early to your classroom to make sure that you have adequate time to log in, prepare your materials, and test the equipment before class begins.
+Is it strongly recommended that you conduct a test-run before the semester begins to ensure that you feel comfortable with the software and equipment in the classroom.
+Visit your assigned classroom and refer to the HyFlex Class Checklist for additional steps to prepare.

 Recruit help from a TA or student volunteer